sansneo/prime/README.md

 ## Building

 > [!WARNING]
-> This should be done in a Void Linux installation with `qemu-user-static` installed.
+> It's recommended to do this on a Void Linux installation with `qemu-user-static`.

 1. Clone the repo
 ```